Gab (social network): 2018 Pittsburgh synagogue shooting

 Ekrem Büyükkaya, Gab's co-founder and CTO, announced his resignation on October 28, citing "attacks from the American press" that "have taken a toll on me personally".

 After the site was taken down, Gab's homepage was changed to a message saying it was down due to being "under attack" and being "systematically no-platformed", adding that Gab would be inaccessible for a "period of time".
 Also after the site was taken down, Torba accused the media of demonizing Gab while ignoring similar problems on mainstream social networks, such as Facebook and Twitter.

 Gab returned online on November 4, 2018, after Epik agreed to register the domain.
 Rob Monster, the CEO of Epik, had defended Gab's neo-Nazi users and also baselessly claimed that neo-Nazis on Gab are "liberal trolls" looking to "give enemies of freedom an excuse".
 On Gab, Christopher Cantwell replied to Monster's claims, stating: "We're not liberals, nor are the people trying to get us censored.
 The people trying to censor Gab are (((communists))), and the Nazis are the only ones willing to take them on ...
 Eventually, everyone will have to pick a side".
+The use of triple parentheses, according to the HuffPost, was code to label the people he referred to as Jews.
 Monster also said of Gab that "I do believe the guys that are on the site are vigilant".

 After Gab returned online, the site was immediately flooded with antisemitic posts and comments, including one comment in response to a post from Torba welcoming back users of Gab and asking users to be nice to each other that said "Fuck that, name the Jews who are trying to shut us down".
 The comment was later deleted.
 In response to these posts and comments, Torba claimed that "a lot of people are creating brand new accounts and breaking our guidelines on purpose tonight".
 Torba also called on users of Gab to help police the site for posts that break Gab's user guidelines, including threats of violence.